xrdiao/xrdiao.github.io/_pages/about.md

 I am a Master’s student in Electronic Information Engineering at SUSTech with a solid foundation in robotics and AI.
 My research focuses on path planning and multi-agent navigation.
 Having won national scholarships and robotics competition prizes, I am passionate about staying current with robotics and AI advancements, participating in hackathons, and engaging in interdisciplinary collaborations to develop innovative solutions to real-world automation challenges.

-My research interest includes robot navigation and manipulation, reinforcement learning, and contact dynamics.
+My research interests include robot navigation and manipulation, reinforcement learning, and contact dynamics.
 I have published more than 3 papers at the top international conferences with total 21.

 <!-- <a href='https://scholar.google.com/citations?user=kX-y4IoAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>. -->